toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Clicking the Toggle Splits button shows or hides all sub-transactions within all split transactions.

+## Allow Markdown in Memo

+Adds Markdown parsing to memos, allowing support for links and other formatting tools.
+Learn how to use Markdown [here](https://www.markdownguide.org/cheat-sheet).

 ## Auto Adjust Split Transactions

 When entering split transactions, each additional split will be auto-filled with the current remaining amount.